Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to lower energy use, even when you're not even home.

 The secret is your thermostat.
 By using automatic schedules, you can help the thermostat plan for your preferred temperatures.
-This means establishing various temperature settings for when you’re at home, away or even when you’re sleeping.
+That means you can have different temperature settings for when you’re home, away or even when you’re sleeping.

-If you're willing to make these adjustments, you'll be able to enjoy comfortable temperatures while cutting down your energy bills.
-Here are some ways your thermostat can be a source of energy savings:
+If you're willing to make these adjustments, you have more time to enjoy pleasant temperatures while keeping more money in your pocket.
+Here are some ways your thermostat doesn't have to use up all your summer spending money:

 While at Home

-But the most energy-efficient temperatures for the summer is usually between 78 and 80 degrees Fahrenheit.
-With this adjustment, you can stay cool while still keeping your energy bills low.
+But the most energy-efficient temperatures for when you're in your home during the summer is usually between 78 and 80 degrees Fahrenheit.
+This way, you'll avoid the worst of summer while still keeping your energy bills low.

 While Gone

-If your home is in a shady spot in a cooler climate, you can set the thermostat to temperatures as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
-This way, your air conditioning system isn't working around the clock to cool an empty house.
+For some homes, you can set the thermostat to temperatures as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees after you return.
+This way, your air conditioning unit won’t be working overtime to provide cooling for a bunch of empty rooms.

 While Asleep

-For a full night's rest during summer weather, you want your thermostat set at a comfortable temperature.
-A good rule of thumb is between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold while you're trying to sleep.
+For a full night's rest during summer weather, you want a temperature that's nice and cool.
+A great place to start is between 68-72 degrees Fahrenheit.
+There's less risk of getting too hot or too cold at some point overnight.

 Other Ways to Use Less Energy:

-• Smart thermostat installation: Using a smart thermostat in the summer is an excellent way to reduce energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
-It'll take care of making changes while you are home or sleeping, while allowing it to get warmer when no one is home.
-Using reputed brands and models such as the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your [siteinfo field="msa"] home is an effortless way to set the correct temperature even when you aren’t home.
+• Install a smart thermostat: Trying a smart thermostat in the summer is an excellent way to reduce energy costs as it forms temperature schedules according to your lifestyle and home environment.
+A smart thermostat manages the temperature if you are home or sleeping, before allowing it to warm up when no one is around.
+With models like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Buellton home is an effortless way to set the correct temperature whether you're at home or across the country.

-• Update your existing HVAC system: A new HVAC system saves money right from the start.
-With greater energy efficiency, lower utility bills won't be far behind since it requires less energy to achieve comfortable temperatures.
-Air conditioning installation in [siteinfo field="msa"] is only a phone call away, so don't hesitate to reach out to local pros like [siteinfo field="name"] who can set you up for success
+• Upgrade your HVAC system: A new HVAC system can save money in the long run.
+If a system boasts high energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to heat and cool your home.
+Air conditioning installation in Buellton is only a phone call away, so don't hesitate to reach out to local pros like Allstar Heating & Air Conditioning who can set you up for success.

-• Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by keeping airflow as smooth and consistent as possible.
-When filters are clogged with dirt and debris, an AC unit has to work harder, and the strain can reduce the system’s life span and cause breakdowns.
+• Replace your air filter regularly: Cleaning or replacing the air filter regularly saves money by helping air flow efficiently through your air conditioner.
+When filters become clogged, your air conditioner will have to work harder, and the strain can reduce the system’s life span and lead to breakdowns.

-• Check if you have enough insulation in the attic: Insulation is a vital part of maintaining an energy-efficient home, securing the hot air outside and the cool air inside during the summer.
-The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.
+• Verify your attic has enough insulation: Insulation is one of the key components in any energy-efficient home, securing the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should possess at least 13-14 inches of insulation, while states further north need 16-18 inches.

-• Check your air ducts: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Watching for signs of leaks and sealing them can address both concerns.
+• Check your air ducts: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances throughout your home.
+Finding any leaks fast and sealing them can fix both of those problems.

-• Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot in the long term.
+• Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Making time to seal leaks now can help you save a lot in the long term.